 EPA recognises staff who are leaders in the areas of air quality, inland water, marine water, waste, landfill, land and groundwater, and odour.

 The process to submit complaints about the conduct of an EPA authorised officer.

-To ensure Victoria has clear and relevant standards, legal rules and statutory obligations to protect and improve the health of our water environments, the government is reviewing two key policies: the State Environment Protection Policy (Waters of Victoria) and the State Environment Protection Policy (Groundwaters of Victoria).
+To ensure Victoria has clear and up-to-date standards, legal rules and statutory obligations to protect and improve the health of our water environments, the government has reviewed two key policies: the State Environment Protection Policy (Waters of Victoria) and the State Environment Protection Policy (Groundwaters of Victoria).